bcgov/von-agent-template/GettingStartedTutorial.md

 The following URLs are used in the steps below for the different components:

-- The `von-network` URL - [http://dflow.bcovrin.vonx.io](http://dflow.bcovrin.vonx.io).
+- The `von-network` URL - [http://greenlight.bcovrin.vonx.io](http://greenlight.bcovrin.vonx.io).
 You'll see a ledger browser UI showing four nodes up and running (blue circles).
 - The `OrgBook` URL  - [https://demo.orgbook.gov.bc.ca](https://demo.orgbook.gov.bc.ca) - You'll see the OrgBook interface with companies/credentials already loaded.
-- The `dFlow` URL - [https://dflow.orgbook.gov.bc.ca](https://dflow.orgbook.gov.bc.ca).
-You'll see the dFlow interface, with the `Credential` drop down having a list of at least the seven "dflow" credential types, and perhaps (many) more.
+- The `GreenLight` URL - [https://greenlight.orgbook.gov.bc.ca](https://greenlight.orgbook.gov.bc.ca).
+You'll see the GreenLight interface, with the `Credential` drop down having a list of at least the seven demo credential types, and perhaps (many) more.
 Typing into the `Credential` text box enables a search of the credentials list.

 You can open those sites now or later.
 They'll be referenced by name (e.g. "The von-network URL...") in the guide steps.

 ### Local Machine

-On a local machine upon which the prerequisites are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow](https://github.com/bcgov/dFlow) (decentralized workflow).
+On a local machine upon which the prerequisites are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [GreenLight (aka dFlow)](https://github.com/bcgov/dFlow) (decentralized workflow).

 Use the [VON Network Quick Start Guide](https://github.com/bcgov/dFlow/blob/master/docker/VONQuickStartGuide.md) to start the prerequisite instances and verify that they are running.

 ## Step 1: Investigating VON

-If you are new to VON, see the instructions in the respective repos for how to use the running instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow](https://github.com/bcgov/dFlow).
+If you are new to VON, see the instructions in the respective repos for how to use the running instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [GreenLight (aka dFlow)](https://github.com/bcgov/dFlow).

-Our goal in this guide is to configure a new permit and/or licence VON issuer/verifier agent so that the credential will be available from the `Credential` drop down in dFlow.
+Our goal in this guide is to configure a new permit and/or licence VON issuer/verifier agent so that the credential will be available from the `Credential` drop down in GreenLight.

 ## Step 2: Getting Your VON Issuer/Verifier Agent Running